-- [48] It is undisputed that the Respondent had been given ample time of over 4 years to revive or restructure the company under a scheme of arrangement as a going concern.
+- [36] It is undisputed that the Respondent had been given ample time of over 4 years to revive or restructure the company under a scheme of arrangement into a going concern.
 At the date hereof, the scheme of arrangement was unsuccessful and the Respondent is still under receivership.
 It is not in dispute that the Respondent could not meet its debts when it fell due in 2017 after the expiry of the s.218 notice of demand and/or after the presentation of this Petition.
-Thus, the Respondent who could not meet the current demand of the Petitioners is insolvent See Affin Bank Bhd and Lafarge Concrete (Malaysia) Sdn Bhd (above). - [49] The Petitioners are unsecured Judgment creditors who had waited for over 4 years to recover the outstanding Judgment debt due to the restraining order obtained by the Receiver and Manager of the Respondent on 13.7.2017 which recently expired on 14.7.2021 but to no avail.
+Thus, the Respondent who could not meet the current demand of the Petitioners is insolvent See Affin Bank Bhd and Lafarge Concrete (Malaysia) Sdn Bhd (above). - [37] The Petitioners are unsecured Judgment creditors who had waited for over 4 years to recover the outstanding Judgment debt due to the restraining order obtained by the Receiver and Manager of the Respondent on 13.7.2017 which recently expired on 14.7.2021 but to no avail.
 There is no evidence to show that further restructuring will yield a better outcome and bring about a revival of the Respondent's business operations and/or financial position by July, 2022.
 Therefore, it is unfair and unjust to make the Petitioners wait for another 9 months after the Respondent was given ample opportunity and a long period of over 4 years to restructure or revive the company and settle the outstanding debt.
 Delay defeats equity.
-Hence, this Court finds that it is just and equitable for the Respondent to be wound up.